Neural Concept Verifier: Scaling Prover-Verifier Games via Concept Encodings: Neural Concept Verifier (NCV)

 \section{Neural Concept Verifier (NCV)}

-In this section, we introduce the \textit{Neural Concept Verifier} (\method), a novel framework for training interpretable and verifiable nonlinear classifiers capable of handling high-dimensional inputs. \method combines concept-based representations with the Prover-Verifier Game setup of MAC \citep{pmlr-v238-waldchen24a}, enabling models whose predictions are certified to rely on a sparse set of high-level concepts.
-This approach supports both model interpretability and predictive performance, making concept-based models more competitive with opaque architectures and at the same time extending the benefits of PVGs to high-dimensional data. \method consists of two main components: (i) a minimally or weakly supervised \textit{concept extractor} that transforms input data into interpretable concept encodings, and (ii) MAC that selects and verifies sparse concept-based inputs to make final predictions.
-An overview of the framework is shown in Figure~\ref{fig:method}.
-After providing background notations and a high-level overview of the \method framework below, we provide detailed descriptions of each main component as well as training and inference details in the following.
+In this section, we introduce the \textit{Neural Concept Verifier} (NCV), a framework that combines concept-based representations with the Merlin-Arthur prover-verifier paradigm~\citep{pmlr-v238-waldchen24a}.
+NCV trains nonlinear classifiers whose predictions provably rely on sparse subsets of high-level concepts, with information-theoretic guarantees formalized through completeness and soundness criteria (\cf \autoref{app:theory}).
+In contrast to the original Merlin-Arthur classifier (MAC), which operates on raw pixel features and struggles to scale to high-dimensional inputs, NCV performs the prover–verifier interaction directly in concept space.
+This shift enables optimization on complex datasets and grounds PVG explanations in human-interpretable concepts.

+\method consists of two main components (\cf \autoref{fig:method}): (i) a weakly supervised \textit{concept extractor} that transforms input data into interpretable concept encodings, and (ii) a nonlinear MAC that selects sparse concepts for the final predictions.
+After providing background notations and a high-level overview of \method, we present detailed descriptions of each main component as well as training and inference details.